 2.4.
 Toxicity assessment

-For evaluate the toxicity of the final effluent after performing the UV/S-ARP, ECOSAR toxicity evaluation software (ECOSAR, model v1.11) was used.
-This model is proposed by the US Environmental Protection Agency as a useful model for assessing acute and chronic toxicity of various toxins.
-In recent years, this software has been widely applied to evaluate the toxicity of pesticides.
+To evaluate the final effluent's toxicity after performing the UV/S-ARP, ECOSAR toxicity evaluation software (ECOSAR, model v1.11) was used.
+US Environmental Protection Agency proposes this model as a useful model for assessing acute and chronic toxicity of various toxins.
+In recent years, this software was widely applied to evaluate the toxicity of pesticides.
 In this modeling approach, the contact time for fish and green algae is 96 hours and for Daphnia is 48 hours.
 Acute toxicity criteria are EC50 for green algae and LC50 for fish and Daphnia.
-The output data of the model for acute and chronic toxicity were evaluated in accordance with the UN GHS system, according to which, acute and chronic toxicity into four categories: 1. not harmful (LC50/EC50/chV>100), 2. harmful (100≥LC50/EC50/chV>10), 3. toxic (10≥LC50/EC50/chV>1), and 4. very toxic (LC50/EC50/chV≤1) (2011).
+The output data of model for acute and chronic toxicity were evaluated based on UN GHS system, according to which, acute and chronic toxicity into four categories: 1. not harmful (LC50/EC50/chV>100), 2. harmful (100≥LC50/EC50/chV>10), 3. toxic (10≥LC50/EC50/chV>1), and 4. very toxic (LC50/EC50/chV≤1) (2011).

 3. Results and discussion